1. Why do you ask for so much personal documentation to certify my company as women-owned?

 All documents submitted to NAWRB for certification are stored in a secure off-site location.
 Only the NAWRB Certification review committee members will be able to access documents during the certification process.
 Upon award, completed certification packets are moved to off-site secured storage.

-We are the only women-owned business certification specific to real estate and with certification, you also enjoy the benefits of being a NAWRB member.
+We are the only women-owned business certification specific to real estate.

-Certifying as a women-owned business through NAWRB only requires a few additional documents in addition to those required by WBENC or NWBOC.
+Certifying as a women-owned business through NAWRB requires additional documents in addition to those required by WBENC or NWBOC.
 It is not necessary to complete the entire certification application if you're certification through one of those organizations is still active.
-When purchasing your Gold Certified membership, the cost is lower than the regular membership price because the applicant is already certified.
-Please inquire for current membership rates at info@NAWRB.com.
+Please inquire for current membership and certification rates at info@NAWRB.com.

 It is a third-party certification that is accepted by non-governmental parties.
 The SBA WOSB or EDSWOB certification programs are specific to a particular government contracting program specific to women-owned businesses.
 Those programs technically qualify as "self-certification" and are not recognized by NAWRB.

-NAWRB’s Women-Owned Business Certification will be able to show asset management companies, clients, and the public that you are officially certified as a women-owned business.
+NAWRB’s Women-Owned Business and Minority Women-Owned Business Certification will be able to show asset management companies, corporate clients and the public that you are officially certified as a women-owned business.
 You will also be able to use NAWRB membership benefits to excel in your business.
 For more information on how NAWRB and its certification can improve your business, visit the Member Services page.

 If your membership expires, you are still certified with NAWRB for one calendar year.
-Once your certification and membership expire, you must renew membership, which includes your certification renewal.
+Once your certification and membership expire, you have the option to renew your membership and/or certification.

-Certification is valid for one year after initial award date and re-certification and membership renewal are required to revalidate your certification each year.
+Certification is valid for one year after initial award date and re-certification renewal is required to revalidate your certification each year.

 20. Will I get referrals or listings with this certification?